home-assistant/home-assistant.io/source/_integrations/ecovacs.markdown

 Using the vacuum entity, you can monitor and control your Ecovacs Deebot vacuum.

-Additionally, **depending on your model** the integration provides the following entities:
+Additionally, **depending on your model**, the integration provides the following entities:

 - **Binary sensor**:
   - `Mop attached`: On if the mop is attached.
 Some models reports a state change only if the state of the vacuum has changed.